y-lohse/inkjs/README.md

 ### So I can just run any ink files?

-Right now, this port supports choices and diverts.
+This port currently supports choices and diverts.
 A few other things *might* accidentally work but I haven't tried yet.
 Regardless, it should'nt take too long until everything works like the C# version.

 ### What's up with all this module loading?